How to Take Great Halloween Photos

-I have had varying degrees of luck getting halloween photos of the kids in the past.
-Usually the evening passes in a blur resulting in shots like this picture of my wound up little devil.
+I have had varying degrees of luck getting good Halloween photos of my kids.
+Usually the evening passes in a sugar-coated blur and I end up with a bunch of unintentionally artsy shots like this picture of my wound up little devil.

 On the one hand, it’s kind of a cool photo.
 On the other hand, it’s not great for sending to the grandparents, who just want to see the kid’s chubby little face and cute costume.

 Since I’m clearly not a pro at this photo thing, I’ve been searching for some useful Halloween photography tips.
 Here’s what I’ve found.

 1. Tell a story.
 I love Kodak Canada’s idea of photographing your kid’s transformation from his everyday self into whatever character (hopefully non-licensed) he’s picked this year.
 Don’t wait until everyone is fully dressed to start shooting photos — document the whole crazy process.
 And certainly don’t wait until everyone has eaten half a pumpkin’s worth of candy to get out the camera.
 That’s how you end up with shots like the one of my kid.